In order to understand the importance of the King Fuʾād Edition,

 I take it for a mystification.
 Imports came from Bairut, Damascus or Istanbul, all part of the Ottoman Empire, to which Egypt belonged upto November 1914.

-I do not believe a story without years, numbers and a list of mistakes
+I do not believe a story without exact year, numbers of copies confiscated and a list of mistakes

 ‒ and who paid how much in compensation to the owner of the books.